carpentries/carpentries.org/content/posts/2026/03/catalytic-award-for-training-at-kbocc.md

 authors: ["SherAaron Hurt"]
 Teaser: "The Carpentries project, Empowering Indigenous Research Through Open Science: Pedagogical Training at KBOCC, has received funding through the Catalytic Awards Program."
 title: "The Carpentries Receives a Catalytic Award for  Training at Keweenaw Bay Ojibwa Community College"
-date: 2026-03-12
+date: 2026-04-14
 time: "09:00:00"
 tags: ["Instructor Trainers", "Community", "Workshops", "Grants"]
 ---

-The Workshops and Instruction Team are thrilled to share that our project, **Empowering Indigenous Research Through Open Science: Pedagogical Training at KBOCC**, has received funding through the Catalytic Awards Program.
+The Workshops and Instruction Team is thrilled to share that our project, **[[Empowering Indigenous Research Through Open Science: Pedagogical Training at KBOCC](https://static1.squarespace.com/static/6595a243340c432bfd033707/t/69cd4e8fb787b5000116ec05/1775062672974/ORCA+CAP+Round+2+Recipients.pdf)**, has received funding through the the second round of teh 2026 [Open Scholarship Catalytic Awards Program](https://www.orcaopen.org/work/cap).

 This award supports a collaboration between The Carpentries and Keweenaw Bay Ojibwa Community College (KBOCC) to strengthen open scholarship at a rural Tribal College and expand equitable access to research training within Indigenous communities.